GabrielBLisboa/testes-saraiva/README.md

-## Hello!
-We are a team from Ada Tech test automation course and chose the website (https://www.saraiva.com.br/) to do the tests.

 ## Automated Tests with Selenium Webdriver

 This project is part of the 7th module of the Santander Coders program.
+We chose the website (https://www.saraiva.com.br/) to do the tests.

 ## Project requirements:
 - Gherkin scenarios